 Giving your clients easy access to refill options is critical to becoming the path of least resistance.
 Most practices rely predominantly on phone calls and walk-ins as the sole options for refills.
 Expanding these options to include a mobile app, a website form, and an online pharmacy partner are essential for today’s modern practices to compete in the refill space.

 Making the pick-up fast, fun, and friendly is going to be the strategy for this one.
 While promising same-day refills is less than ideal for the practice, it can be an opportunity to win the refill business.
 When taking the refill request, ask when the client needs to pick it up.
 This will allow the team to prioritize and fast-track the orders that need same-day pick-up, which keeps the client happy and the pet treated.

 Many clients prefer to have their order brought to the car, so keeping a couple of “Pick Up” parking spots can be a great way to provide excellent customer service.
-Allow the client to check-in from the car by scanning a QR code that alerts your team through your client communication platform, or have them text/call when they arrive.
+Allow the client to check-in from the car by scanning a QR code that alerts your team through your client engagement system, or have them text/call when they arrive.

 When possible, charge the client at the time of the order, because it will speed up the pick-up process.
 I like to create a grab-and-go system.
 Clients pay when they place the order (if using Vet2Pet, they can pay directly through the app, or you can work with your merchant provider to get a text-to-pay link), and the medication is refilled and placed in a white pharmacy bag with the receipt stapled to the outside of the bag.
 Medications can be stored at the front desk, organized alphabetically for quick hand-off when the client arrives.